prashant-jayan21/minecraft-dialogue/doc/build_windows.md

     3. Add `C:\ffmpeg\bin` to your `PATH` ([How To](https://support.microsoft.com/en-us/kb/310519))
     4. Check that typing `ffmpeg` at a command prompt works.

-3. Install git and Visual Studio and [Python 2.7 (64-bit)](https://www.python.org/ftp/python/2.7.12/python-2.7.12.amd64.msi) and the JDK (64-bit).
+3. Install git and Visual Studio 2013 and [Python 2.7 (64-bit)](https://www.python.org/ftp/python/2.7.12/python-2.7.12.amd64.msi) and the JDK (64-bit).
 Hints:
     1. Get the latest Windows git from https://git-scm.com/downloads
     2. Check that git and msbuild and python are on your path.
        N.B.
 MSBuild lives in an odd place: e.g. `C:\Program Files (x86)\MSBuild\12.0\Bin`
-    3. Set JAVA_HOME to be the location of the JDK installation, e.g. `C:\Program Files\Java\jdk1.8.0_71`
+    3. Set JAVA_HOME to be the location of the JDK installation, e.g. `C:\Program Files\Java\jdk1.8.0_71`.
+Important: this should point to the JDK, not the JRE.
     4. Add e.g. `C:\Program Files\Java\jdk1.8.0_71\bin` to your PATH variable. ([How To](https://support.microsoft.com/en-us/kb/310519))
     5. Check that `java -version` and `javac -version` and `set JAVA_HOME` all report the same 64-bit version.